pawelbien/network_automation/docs/architecture.md

 When used from Nautobot Jobs:

-- the Job provides the logger,
+- the Job provides the logger
-- device platform is mapped directly to `device_type`,
+- device platform maps directly to `device_type`
-- Jobs remain thin and declarative,
+- Jobs remain thin and declarative
-- results are consumed, not interpreted.
+- Jobs orchestrate workflows, not logic

 Typical flow:

 1. Job collects parameters
 2. Job creates client via factory
-3. Job executes operation
+3. Job executes workflow(s)
-4. Job logs based on `OperationResult`
+4. Job logs using `OperationResult`
+5. Job manages job-level artifacts

+The library never depends on Nautobot internals.

 ---

+## CLI Integration Pattern

+When used from CLI tools:

+- standard Python logging is used
+- no execution context is required
+- workflows behave identically to Jobs

+CLI and Job behavior is intentionally symmetric.

+---

 ## Testing Strategy

+Testing is a first-class design concern.

+Principles:

 - no real network connections
-- connection lifecycle mocked
+- lifecycle methods mocked
 - helpers tested in isolation
 - workflows tested with fake clients
+- platform details validated explicitly

+Tests describe contracts, not implementations.

 ---

 ## Extending the Library

-To add a new operation:
+### Adding a new operation

-1. create a helper
+1. Create a helper
-2. create an operation/workflow
+2. Create a workflow using the helper
-3. expose it via the client API
+3. Expose it via the client API
+4. Add focused unit tests

-To add a new platform:
+### Adding a new platform

-1. create a platform module
+1. Create a platform module
-2. implement a client inheriting from `BaseClient`
+2. Implement a client inheriting from `BaseClient`
+3. Implement platform helpers and workflows
-3. register it in the factory
+4. Register the platform in the factory

+No changes to jobs or existing platforms are required.

+---

+## Architectural Invariants

+The following rules must not be violated:

+- clients are created only via the factory
+- helpers never manage lifecycle
+- workflows always manage lifecycle
+- jobs never call helpers directly
+- platform details never leak into jobs
+- exceptions control flow

+These invariants are intentionally strict.